Bells

 Destroyed historic bells in the southern Roman Tower

-The ‘Viertel Pummerin’ and the ‘Zwölferin’ were accommodated there.
-These bells were destroyed when the tower burned down entirely in 1945.
-The tower remains empty to this day.
+The ‘Viertel Pummerin’ and the ‘Zwölferin’ were placed here.
+These bells were destroyed in the fire of 1945.
+Today there are no bells in this tower anymore.